notnullgames/cart_c/README.md

 ## usage

 Carts run natively, and on the web.
-This repo will auto-publish to github-pages on push, so users can check out your cart.
+This repo will auto-publish to github-pages on push, so users can check out your cart without installing anything.

 They can also install [the native runtime](https://github.com/notnullgames/null0/releases) and use it to run your cart.

+## github

+There are 2 actions:

+- Publish demo to github-pages - this happens on any push
+- Attach current version of your cart to any releases that are created (like [here](https://github.com/notnullgames/cart_c/releases/))

 ## developing